2. Selection Control Structure in C++

 - break Statement: Used inside a loop to immediately stop execution and exit the loop when i == 3.

-- continue Statement: Skips the rest of the loop body for i == 3 and moves to the next iteration.
+- For i == 3, the continue statement passes the remainder of the loop body and advances to the subsequent iteration.

 - goto Statement: Jumps to the negative label if a negative number is entered.
 Skips the error message when a valid number is provided.